 What Is It?

-OceanLotus utilizes two main attack vectors in order to install the backdoor.
+OceanLotus utilizes two main attack vectors in order to install a backdoor.
 The first is the tried and true method of spear phishing emails containing malicious attachments.
 These attachments are executables but use icons of Microsoft Word and Excel documents in order to convince targeted users to execute them.
 Once executed, they display a password protected document to distract the user while the backdoor installs itself.

 The second vector is the use of watering hole attacks in order to get targeted users to install fake installers or updaters for common software, such as Firefox.
 A watering hole attack is where threat actors compromise legitimate websites they either know or strongly suspect targeted users will visit.